 During the Edo era, post towns, or post stations, were important stop-off points for travelers along major routes in Japan.
 In Nagahama, Kinomoto was one of them—and it hasn’t changed much.
 Here, you’ll find family businesses that have been handed down from one generation to the next, including sake breweries and soy sauce factories.

-On this tour, you have the opportunity to go on a guided walk around Kinomoto and see its lovely old houses, stopping in at the famous Tomita Shuzo sake brewery (among the 10 oldest sake breweries in the country), as well as a home that has been making traditional soy sauce called “daikou shouyu” for over 150 years.
-The focus is very much on the history of these tradespeople and the local community, so you’ll hear their stories as you sample their crafts.
+You can walk around Kinomoto and see its lovely old houses, stopping in at the famous Tomita Shuzo sake brewery (among the 10 oldest sake breweries in the country), as well as a home that has been making traditional soy sauce called “daikou shouyu” for over 150 years.

 The tour also includes a visit to the large Buddhist temple in town, Jizo-in, plus a small bakery where you can try “sarada-pan”: bread with Japanese pickles inside.
 You’ll be able to pop into charming little shops and cafes, too.